va1entin/fenix/README.md

 If Mozilla finally stops treating Fenix users like idiots and removes the restriction upstream, I'll stop updating the fork - with prior announcement of course.

+You can find the patches that are being applied to the upstream code and the release pipeline [here in a separate repo](https://github.com/va1entin/fenix-customizations).

 ## Branding

 The app currently uses the default Firefox branding.
 Only the app name and ID are different, inside the app it still says "Firefox" everywhere.